-Your Valenta 8 roaster comes with all the fittings and hardware needed to install the chaff collector, roaster, bean cooler and exhaust blower.
-Not included is the electrical cord or ducting on the discharge side of the exhaust blower.
+Your Valenta 12 roaster comes with all the fittings and hardware needed to install the chaff collector, roaster, bean cooler and exhaust blower.
+Not included is the electrical cord or ducting for the exhaust blower.
 A complete list of included hardware and fittings and listed below.